 Travis strolled over to the small refrigerator and returned carrying two cans of Coors.
 “I’m not a total hick,” he informed him.

-Ben accepted the proffered beer and popped the top open.
+Ben accepted the proffered beer and popped it open.
 “You told me just last night that you are.”

 He playfully scowled.
 “About a lot of things, smartass.
 Not everything.”
 He took a sip of the beer and then added, “There’s internet access in the stable office if you need to hook up.
 And a printer.”